ds-modules/curriculum-guide/workflow/accessibility.md

 Jupyter Classic Notebook and Lab have 3rd party themes that give more control to the notebook developers to customize the notebook themes and improve accessibility as a result .

 [JupyterLab-Accessible-Themes](https://github.com/Quansight-Labs/jupyterlab-accessible-themes) is a lab theme that allows notebook creators to customize the lab experience.
-There are two different types of themes which are included as part of this package,
+There are three different types of themes which are included as part of this package,
 a) Pitaya Smoothie and
+b) Github Light
+c) Github Dark

-b) Github Light.
-Both the themes are WCAG 2.1 AAA compliant and have been recommended by the Jupyter a11y community.
-However, these themes are not compatible with classic notebook interface.
+All the above themes are WCAG 2.1 AAA compliant and have been recommended by the Jupyter a11y community.
+However, these themes are not compatible with classic notebook interface and are a work in progress in terms of compatibility with JupyterLab 4.0.

 You can install this theme by running the following command